JoshJarabek7/Mac-Mail-By-Frequency/README.md

-# Mac-Mail-By-Frequency
+# Mail-By-Frequency

-## Sort Mail by sender frequency and tackle the worst spam first using the Mac OS Mail app.
+## Sort Mail by sender frequency and tackle the worst spam first.

 <br>